Ruthless Records

-Ruthless Records was an American record label founded by Eric "Eazy-E" Wright in Compton, California on March 3, 1987.
+Ruthless Records was an American record label founded by Eric "Eazy-E" Wright and Jerry Heller in Compton, California, on March 3, 1987.
 All of the Ruthless trademarks have been owned by Comptown Records, Inc. since 1987.
-Several artists and groups on the label such as N.W.A, Eazy-E, MC Ren, the D.O.C., Michel'le, and Bone Thugs-n-Harmony have released RIAA certified albums.
+Several artists and groups on the label such as N.W.A, Eazy-E, MC Ren, the D.O.C., Michel'le, Above the Law and Bone Thugs-n-Harmony have released RIAA certified albums.